Etteredge History, Family Crest & Coats of Arms

-Anglo-Saxon tribes.
+Etteredge is a name that dates far back into the mists of early British history to the days of the Anglo-Saxon tribes.
 It is derived from the name Aldrich.
 The surname Etteredge originally derived from the Old English word aeoelric, which later became the name Aldrich.
+Literally the name means "noble ruler."

 Early Origins of the Etteredge family